openvswitch/ovs/Documentation/ref/ovsdb.7.rst

     On Windows, connect to a local named pipe that is represented by a file created in the path <file> to mimic the behavior of a Unix domain socket.

+<method1>,<method2>,...,<methodN>
+    For a clustered database service to be highly available, a client must be able to connect to any of the servers in the cluster.
+To do so, specify connection methods for each of the servers separated by commas (and optional spaces).

+    In theory, if machines go up and down and IP addresses change in the right way, a client could talk to the wrong instance of a database.
+To avoid this possibility, add ``cid:<uuid>`` to the list of methods, where <uuid>
+    is the cluster ID of the desired database cluster, as printed by ``ovsdb-tool get-cid``.
+This feature is optional.

 OVSDB supports the following passive connection methods: